QAston/md-wiki-public/software-eng/tools/vscode.md

         - `containerUser` - override USER directive for built container.
 When not set just uses container's USER directive.
         - `containerEnv` - additional ENV var directives for built container.
         - `updateRemoteUserUID` (true by default, linux-only setting?) - override `containerUser`/`remoteUser`'s uid:gid to match the one on the linux host system to make bindmounts work better
+        - `overrideCommand` (true by default, false in docker-compose) - override the default ENTRYPOINT and CMD of the image with `/bin/sh -c "while sleep 1000; do :; done`, vscode does this to keep the container alive while attached; run `ps aux` and find pid1 to see the entrypoint command
     - remote containers: open container file has some useful examples:
         - a [configuration](https://code.visualstudio.com/docs/remote/containers-advanced#_using-docker-or-kubernetes-from-a-container) that allows using docker from inside the devcontainer, or create child containers while in docker
         - minikube inside docker